-4. Submission Dates and Times
+3. Submission Dates and Times

-Preapplications submitted by PIs must be received at TPC/NHC in Miami, Florida (addresses provided above) no later than 5:00 p.m.
-Eastern Daylight Time (EDT) on July 30, 2004.
-TPC/NHC determines whether a preapplication has been submitted before the deadline by date and time stamping the applications as they are physically received in the TPC/NHC office.
-Preapplications received after the deadline will not be reviewed, but in such cases PIs are still permitted to submit a full proposal.
-Letters will be sent from NOAA, in response to each preapplication reviewed, no later than September 24, 2004.
+LOIs submitted must be received no later than 5:00 p.m.
+Eastern Daylight Time (EDT) on 31 July 2006.
+TPC/NHC determines whether a LOIs has been submitted before the deadline by the date and time indication on the email or by date and time stamping the applications as they are physically received in the TPC/NHC office.
+LOIs received after the deadline will not be reviewed, but in such cases PIs are still permitted to submit a full proposal.